 I've been working on a numbering scheme for satoshis that allows tracking and transferring individual sats.
-These numbers are called ordinals.
+These numbers are called ordinals, and constitute a numeric namespace for Bitcoin.
 Satoshis are numbered in the order in which they're mined, and transferred from transaction inputs to transaction outputs in first-in-first-out order.
 More details are available in the BIP.

 Ordinals don't require a separate token, another blockchain, or any changes to Bitcoin.
 They work right now.

 Ordinals can be represented in a few ways:

 With raw notation, like so 1905530482684727°.
 The number is the ordinal number, and the "°" is the Romance language ordinal symbol.